 - Wash the fresh spinach leaves and chop them in a food processor.
 Add it to your mixing bowl.

-- We made 3 layers of noodles, 4 layers of tomato sauce, and 3 layers of spinach ricotta filling.
+This recipe yields 4 servings.
+We used a 9×7×2-inch large oven-safe dish.
+We made 3 layers of noodles, 4 layers of marinara sauce, and 3 layers of spinach tofu ricotta filling.

-- The next layer is should be the lasagna pasta noodles.
+- The next layer should be the lasagna pasta noodles.

 - Then marinara sauce again.